defenseunicorns/uds-idam/README.md

 An [npm script](package.json#L7) has been configured to run all Cypress Tests : `npm run cy.run`

-Alternatively a [make target](Makefile#L62) has been created pointing to the npm script, this will also run the npm install process: `make test/idam`
+Alternatively a [task runner](tasks.yaml#L30) has been created pointing to the npm script, this will also run the npm install process: `uds run idam-tests`

 To run a specific spec file use the `-s <spec file name>` flag with the npm test script : `npm run cy.run -- -s cypress/e2e/example_spec.cy.js`